 "I quite often feel a lot of pressure to remember all the different dress-up days at school: green day for NSPCC; red day for Comic Relief; spotty day for Children in Need; funky socks day for World Cancer Day; non-uniform days; superheroes day; Victorian day.....the list is endless!

 "So, if someone sends their child in Disney dress-up for World Book Day, then I wouldn't judge her."

 Well, I reckon Angela's hit the nail on the head here about all the different dress-up days.

-Just 2 weeks ago, I forked out £15 for a Victorian nurse’s outfit, so my little one could go to school as Florence Nightingale.
-Don’t even ask me what ‘day’ that was!
+Just 2 weeks ago, I forked out £15 for a Victorian nurse's outfit, so my little one could dress up as Florence Nightingale.
+Don't even ask me what 'day' that was!

 My husband might have made the Florence outfit, had he been around, but he's been working away for 7 weeks and I've been doing a full-time job and looking after our daughter alone, so I knew I wasn't going to get around to making it – and, even if I had, it would have been rubbish.

 Maybe next year, I'l get around to putting in a bit more effort.
 I might even check out Magda's Gruffalo make and do.
 But then again...